 Glaucoma

 Glaucoma is a common eye condition where the optic nerve connecting the eye to the brain becomes damaged.
 It’s usually caused by a fluid buildup in the front part of the eye, which increases pressure.
-It can affect people of any age, but it’s most common in people in their 70s and 80s.
+It can affect people of any age, but is most common in people in their 70s and 80s.

 Glaucoma doesn’t always present symptoms to start with but develops over many years.
 It usually affects the sides of your vision (peripheral) first.
 If you do notice symptoms, these may include blurred vision and seeing rainbow-coloured circles in bright lights.
 Typically, both eyes will be affected, though it may be worse in one eye.